 To check out some of my other Recipe Redux creations, see my Classic Thumbprint Cookies with Carrot Jam and Homemade Pumpkin Peanut Butter Chocolate Cups.

 Quick Braised Collard Greens

-- 2 tbsp red wine vinegar more to taste
+- 2 tablespoon red wine vinegar - more to taste

 Want to make these Quick Braised Collard Greens?
 Pin now to make later!

 These are great!
 And super easy to do